 Local search algorithms are surprisingly good at finding satisfying assignments for certain classes of SAT formulas.
 GSAT is one of the best-known (randomized) local search algorithms for SAT.

 Algorithm GSAT

 ''' for i \leftarrow 1 step 1 to MAX-TRIES do

-T \leftarrow a randomly generated truth assignment for j \leftarrow 1 step 1 to MAX-FLIPS do else make a flip end if end for return("no satisfying assignment found") '''

-If T satisfies the formula then return(T)
+T \leftarrow a randomly generated truth assignment for j \leftarrow 1 step 1 to MAX-FLIPS do if T satisfies the formula then return(T)